6. Authentic Sales: Building Trust and Lasting Success with Wes Marshburn

 Wes Marshburn

 I'm 63 years old so I have lots of stories to tell.
 Lol.
 I have been in the tree business for over 30 years.
-Licienced contractor and certified arborist.
+Licenced contractor and certified arborist.
 Plenty of stories to tell there.
 Hard jobs, easy jobs, near death accidents and funny stories.
 I've worked as a chimney sweep for 18 years.
 Sold gourmet food at farmer's markets.
 Bought and sold products... been on the television show Storage Wars... twice!
 Love baseball... coached Little League for 15 years.
 Very involved with my church and like most people my family and my faith are above all else.
 Contact Wes Marshburn: - Phone: 760-688-9472 - Website: northcountytree.com

 6. Authentic Sales: Building Trust and Lasting Success with Wes Marshburn